cloud-gov/cg-site/content/docs/services/cdn-route.md

 If you get the following error message when you try to update or delete a service instance: `"Server error, status code: 409, error code: 60016, message: An operation for service instance [name] is in progress.` -- this happens because you can't do anything to a service instance while it's in a pending state.
 A CDN service instance stays pending until it detects the CNAME or ALIAS record.
 If this causes a problem for you, you can ask support to manually delete the pending instance.

+If you're working with many subdomains for the same domain name, Let's Encrypt has a [rate limit of 20 certificates per registered domain per week](https://letsencrypt.org/docs/rate-limits/).
+If a `cf create-service` command times out due to certificate rate limiting, and shows in a `failed` state, you can use `cf update-service` to restart the certificate attempts.

 ## How to update a service instance

 To update a service instance, run the following command (replace `my-cdn-route` with your service instance name, and replace `my.example.gov` with your domain):